jprochazk/uecs/docs/index.md

 ```
 Iteration works by creating a non-owning `View` into the `World`.
 You pass a callback to `View.each`, which iterates over all entities matching the criteria, and calls the callback with each entity and combination of components you queried for.
 It's safe to emplace or remove components from the entity inside the callback body.

 Be careful about creating new entities, though.
-A `View` is lazy, which means it fetches the entity and component data only when it needs to.
+A `View` is lazy, which means that it fetches the entity and component data only when it needs to.
 If you create an entity with the same archetype as the one you're currently iterating over, it will appear at some point during the iteration:
 ```ts
 const Test { constructor(value) { this.value = value; } }
 const world = new World;